The Elijah Challenge is the missionary arm of Grace Community Fellowship of Houston, Inc., a 501(c)3 non-profit church organization

 One such Indian servant of God we trained and support financially is Pastor Simon Haqq.
 In March 2014 he preached the gospel to a crowd of approximately 2 million people.
 He estimates that about one-half of those present accepted Jesus after he shared the gospel.
 That is about one million people saved in a single meeting!
 Based on what we have seen the past 39 years, we know that we can have significant and substantial impact on the gospel and the Great Commission during these last days—especially in India.

 The Lord has graciously fulfilled the promise He made to us 40 years ago through our pastor when I was still in Seminary in California.
-He has made us exceedingly fruitful around the world by enabling us to train His servants to present the gospel very effectively and fruitfully in over forty countries around the world—and counting.
-We are enjoying heaven on earth just as He promised us 40 years ago if we would obey Him like Abraham and Sarah
+He has made us exceedingly fruitful around the world by enabling us to train His servants to present the gospel very effectively and fruitfully in forty-five countries around the world—and counting.
+We are enjoying heaven on earth just as He promised us 40 years ago if we would obey Him like Abraham and Sarah.

 Though in the eyes of the world we are already “senior citizens,” physically we are still “fresh and green” enjoying exceptional health and “flourishing in the courts of our God” according to God’s promise in Psalm 92:14.
 For us the best is yet to come in terms of fruitfulness during this second half of our ministry for the kingdom of God.